frankframework/frankframework/README.md

 ## Releases
 All our releases can be found on Maven central.
 Individual builds can be found on our Nexus repository [here](https://nexus.frankframework.org).
-For more information about our releases, see our [release notes](RELEASES.md) and [releases](https://github.com/ibissource/iaf/releases).
+For more information about our releases (such as improvements, non-backwards compatibility changes and security fixes), see the release notes of your version [here](https://github.com/ibissource/iaf/releases).

 ## Security
-It is important to remember that the security of your Frank! application is the result of the overall security of the hosting stack (Java, Application Server), Frank!Framework itself, all Java dependencies and your code.
-As such, it is your responsibility to follow a few important best practices, more information can be found in [security](SECURITY.md)
+It is important to remember that the security of your Frank!Application is the result of the overall security of the hosting stack; the Java runtime, Application Server, Frank!Framework and your configuration.

+It is our responsibility that there are no vulnerabilities in the Frank!Framework itself and all it's Java dependencies.
+In turn it is your responsibility to keep your Frank!Framework version up to date and ensure there are no vulnerabilities in your configuration.
+More information about reporting vulnerabilities, supported versions and how we deal with CVE's can be found in our [Security Policy](SECURITY.md).

 ## Feedback
 For bug reports and feature requests, create a new issue at <https://github.com/ibissource/iaf/issues>.